 Metformin has been described as a high dose, low potency, modest net efficacy drug.
 At oral doses of 500 to 1,500 milligrams, metformin is 50 to 60 percent bioavailable.
 It is readily taken up in the gut (which may contribute to the gut-related side effects) and excreted intact in the urine via the kidneys.
 People with poor kidney function should not take metformin.

 Typical doses in the clinical setting for treatment of type 2 diabetes vary according to age, drug formulation, and individual response to the medication, ranging from 500 milligrams to 2,500 milligrams per day for adults.
 Evidence regarding dosing recommendations for slowing aging in humans is limited, however.
 Metformin doses used in animal studies lead to blood concentrations of the drug that are markedly higher than those used to treat diabetes in humans.
 Future research will likely elucidate the appropriate dosing and long-term effects of metformin in humans.

 Metformin is a drug commonly used to treat type 2 diabetes.
 Some evidence suggests that metformin may modulate the aging processes to improve healthspan and extend lifespan, in multiple species.
-However, human evidence is epidemiological and limited.
+However, human evidence is epidemiological and limited, and earlier evidence suggesting that metformin confers a protective effect against aging in people with type 2 diabetes has been called into question.
 The mechanisms by which metformin exerts its effects are not fully understood, but evidence suggests that pathways involved in cellular energy and antioxidant responses may be responsible.
 However, metformin may inhibit exercise-induced health benefits, especially with regard to muscle mitochondrial adaptations and muscle hypertrophy.
 Metformin is safe, even at high doses, and is readily bioavailable in humans.
-It is unclear if metformin is beneficial for healthy active adults.
+It is unclear whether metformin is beneficial for healthy active adults.